jaked122/bytecoin/WhatBytecoin.md

 1. Proof-of-Contribution
 	* how it is different from proof-of-work
+	* proof-of-contribution is effectively a reputation system

 2. Definitions

 3. Progression of the block chain
-	* what is a block chain
+	* what is a block chain and why one is needed
-	* what is stored in the bytecoin block chain
+	(!) * what is stored in the bytecoin block chain
 	* finding blocks
 	* handling failed blocks
+	* time alotted for mining
+	* which transactions should be included in the block

+4. Mining
+	* a constant mining rate
+	* timestamping
+	* distribution of mined coins

+5. Payment for Hosting
+	* selling the file storage commodity
+	* inherent value leads to stability

+6. Hosting Files
+	* cheating is possible
+	* contributions must be *new*
+	* contributions must be *available to everyone*

+7. Preserving Files
+	* erasure coding
+	* bytecoin reliability and file loss potential
+	* picking redundacny

 4. Network Panic
 	* determining that the network is in a panicked state